 Homeowners in England can get up to £5,000 in vouchers to make their homes more energy efficient under the Government's Green Homes Grant scheme.
 This can help pay for insulation, double glazing and more.
-When it first launched in September, there was a tight six-month deadline to get any work done, but it has since been extended until 31 March 2022.
-We've full details below.
+However, there are rumours the Government's planning to scrap the scheme from April – so don't delay if you want to apply for the cash.

 We've heard rumours the Green Homes Grant scheme could be scrapped - so hurry if you want to use it

 Update Tue 23 Feb: We warned you a couple of weeks ago that there will be less funding for this scheme in the next tax year, but now newspaper reports say it may be pulled altogether on 5 April (the end of this tax year).
 However, the Government hasn't confirmed this - once we know for sure, we'll update this guide, plus as always, updates will go in the weekly email.

 If you want to use the scheme before then, you need to do all of the following before your funding is secured:

 1. Check if any of the improvements you want are eligible for funding.